tochis-dev-repo/ampol-tech-test/README.md

 Notes
 * You can access video results of the test in the _cypress/videos_ folder.
 Also the results will be displayed in the console of your CLI.
-* I didn't store the key in a config file, and ideally **the key should not be visible in a README file** I only showed the key here because this is a test project.
-Real projects should **NEVER** expose keys.

 ## Part Two: UI Test
 ### How to run the UI Tests: Local Machine